 Mobility testing is needed for all devices of different sizes to ensure mobile websites are what the users expect to see on any device.
 A website on a laptop may not work on a mobile website due to memory and space constraints of any mobile devices.
 A large picture suitable for a laptop will be distorted or not show up on a mobile device.
-A video that works well on a laptop may not work on a
+A video that works well on a laptop may not work on a mobile device.
+Slow connections can be discouraging.
+Below are four tips on how to make sure your application is optimized for use on a mobile device.

 Keep text simple